Questions? Reach a real person:

 Mouthing is how puppies explore and play

 Puppies don't have hands.
 They investigate their entire world — textures, toys, you — with their mouths.
 On top of that, biting is how puppies play with their littermates from the moment they can move.
-Rough-and-tumble mouthing is hardwired social behaviour, not a sign of a "dominant" or mean puppy.
+Rough-and-tumble mouthing is hardwired social behaviour that peaks during key developmental periods (Scott & Fuller, 1965), not a sign of a "dominant" or mean puppy.

 So when your puppy clamps onto your fingers, they're doing exactly what nature designed them to do.
 The behaviour is normal; our job is to teach them where it's appropriate and how gentle to be.